OdatNurd/OverrideAudit/README.md

 to `true` so that the existing report will be replaced.

-This command is also available as a context menu entry from within a report view or its associated editor tab.
+This command is also available as a context menu entry from within a report view or its associated editor tab and via the <kbd>F5</kbd> key, although you can change this binding to a key of your liking.

 ### `OverrideAudit: Swap Diff/Override View` ###